This Month's Research About Arthritis Pain and Sciatica Pain Information & Treatment via The Pain Advisory Board

-- Stay informed about new research on managing arthritis pain.
+- Stay up-to-date on late-breaking news about managing arthritis pain.

-You may want to contact some of the organizations listed at the end for additional information on the Arthritis Self-Help Course and on coping with pain, as well as for information on support groups in your area.
+You may want to contact some of the organizations listed on this website for additional information on the Arthritis Self-Help Course and on coping with pain, as well as for information on support groups in your area.

 What Research Is Being Conducted on Arthritis Pain

-The NIAMS, part of the National Institutes of Health, is sponsoring research that will increase understanding of the specific ways to diagnose, treat, and possibly prevent arthritis pain.
-As part of its commitment to pain research, the Institute joined with many other NIH institutes and offices in 1998 in a special announcement to encourage more studies on pain.
+The NIAMS, part of the National Institutes of Health, is sponsoring research will increase understanding of the specific ways to diagnose, treat, and possibly prevent arthritis pain.
+As part of its commitment to pain research, the Institute joined with many other NIH institutes and offices in 1998 in a special announcement to encourage more pain studies.

-At Duke University in Durham, North Carolina, NIAMS researchers have developed cognitive-behavioral therapy (CBT) involving both patients and their spouses.
-The goal of CBT for arthritis pain is to help patients cope more effectively with the long-term demands of a chronic and potentially disabling disease.
+At Duke University in Durham, NIAMS medical researchers have developed cognitive-behavioral therapy (CBT) involving both patients and their spouses.
+The goal of CBT for arthritis pain is to help patients cope better with the long-term demands of a chronic and potentially disabling disease.
 Researchers are studying whether aerobic fitness, coping abilities, and spousal responses to pain behaviors diminish the patient's pain and disability.

-NIAMS-supported research on arthritis pain also includes projects in the Institute's Multipurpose Arthritis and Musculoskeletal Diseases Centers.
-At the University of California at San Francisco, researchers are studying stress factors, including pain, that are associated with rheumatoid arthritis.
-Findings from this study will be used to develop patient education programs that will improve a person's ability to deal with rheumatoid arthritis and enhance quality of life.
+Medical research involving arthritis pain also include projects in the Institute's Multipurpose Arthritis and Musculoskeletal Diseases.
+At University of California, stress factors, including pain associated with rheumatoid arthritis are being researched.
+Findings from this study will be used to develop patient education programs will improve a person's ability to deal with rheumatoid arthritis and enhance quality of life.
 At the Indiana University School of Medicine in Indianapolis, health care professionals are looking at the causes of pain and joint disability in patients with osteoarthritis.
 The goal of the project is to improve doctor-patient communication about pain management and increase arthritic patient satisfaction.

 The list of arthritis pain studies continues.
-A NIAMS-funded project at Stanford University in California is evaluating the effects of a patient education program that uses a book and videotape to control chronic arthritis pain.
+A project at Stanford University is evaluating the effects of a patient education program uses a book and videotape to control chronic arthritis pain.
 At Indiana University Institute-supported scientists are determining if strength training can reduce the risk of severe pain from knee osteo-arthritis.
-And a multi center study funded by the National Center for Complementary and Alternative Medicine and NIAMS, and coordinated by the University of Utah School of Medicine, is investigating the effects of the dietary supplements glucosamine and chondroitin sulfate for knee pain and osteoarthritis treatment.
+And a multi center study funded by the National Center for Complementary and Alternative Medicine and NIAMS, and coordinated by the University of Utah School of Medicine, which has investigated the effects of the dietary supplements glucosamine and chondroitin sulfate for knee pain and osteoarthritis treatment.